GreenMarioX/CSE220-RecitationNotes/Week of 8-26/GitTutorial.md

 To add and commit changes, follow these steps:

-1. Make the necessary changes to your files.
-2. Use the `git add` command to stage the changes.
+1. Use the `git add` command to stage the changes.
     ```
     git add .
     ```
     The '.' signifies all files that are in the directory.
-3. Use the `git commit` command to commit the changes with a descriptive message.
+2. Use the `git commit` command to commit the changes with a descriptive message.
 For example:
     ```
     git commit -m "Added new feature"
     ```